canonical/certification-docs/Self-Test_Guide.rst

    -  On some systems, it is necessary to remove the smartctl-validate option under Hardware Tests before clicking Commission Machine.

+   -  It's best to remove any USB flash drives from the machine before commissioning.
+If a drive is left plugged in, MAAS may detect it and delete its partitions when you deploy the node.

    -  If the SUT has a BMC, the computer should power up, pass more information about itself to the MAAS server, and then power down again.